abinit/abinit/README_Ubuntu.md

 5. Some mandatory libraries:

       - HDF5, NetCDF and NetCDF-Fortran, libraries to process binary files.
-Those are e.g. available via the `libhdf5-dev`, `libnetcdff-dev` and `libpnetcdf-dev` packages from apt.
+Those are e.g. available via the `libhdf5-dev`, `libnetcdf-dev` and `libnetcdff-dev` packages from apt.
+For parallel IO also the `libpnetcdf-dev` is required.
       - LIBXC, a library containing exchange-correlation potentials, e.g. from the `libxc-dev` package.

-  It is also possible to generate these libraries via the ABINIT fallbacks
+  It is also possible to generate these libraries via the ABINIT fallbacks:

     cd fallbacks
     ./build-abinit-fallbacks.sh

-  In the later case the ABINIT config file (see later) should contain `with_fallbacks="yes"`.
+  In the latter case the ABINIT config file (see later) should contain `with_fallbacks="yes"`.

+Following code installs a possible selection of required packages from apt for a simple parallel ABINIT compilation.
+This list might depend on your linux distribution, the exact ABINIT version you want to compile and the libraries you want to use.

+    # 1 # compiler
+    sudo apt install gfortran

+    # 2 # MPI libraries - choice for Open MPI
+    sudo apt install mpi-default-dev libopenmpi-dev

+    # 3 # math libraries - choice for lapack and blas
+    sudo apt install liblapack-dev libblas-dev

+    # 4 # mandatory libraries
+    sudo apt install libhdf5-dev libnetcdf-dev libnetcdff-dev libpnetcdf-dev libxc-dev

 ### Installing ABINIT